lodowd21/Lan-Way-Roofing/README.md

 The postman_api_test_collection folder contains a JSON script of the all the requests that were used to test the apis.

 ## CI/CD Pipeline
 The pipeline is an azure DevOps pipeline that is triggered when the code is pushed into github via visual studio code or eclipse.
 A webhook on this github repo is configured to run the pipeline.
 The pipeline verifies the build and deploys the website to the runtime stack.
-In the event the pipeline an email is sent with details on the failure.
+In the event of a pipeline failure an email is sent with details on the fail.
 Pipeline invocations can also be viewed via the azure portal.

 ## Author
 Liam O'Dowd